DogeTheBeast/College_notes/1st Year/Second Term/PHY 159/Lab 5 Experiment.md

 ![[First harmonic lab5.PNG]]

 where, the x-axis is the distance between the speaker and the microphone (measured in meters) and on the y-axis it is the amplitude of the wave obtained from the microphone (with no units).
+The error bars for this graph are not visible because the uncertainty in the y value is very low.

 ### Second Harmonic